lbharath-07/codeClause_urlshortener/README.md

 # codeClause_urlshortener
-takes the input long url from the user and shortens it.
+takes the input long url from the user and shortens it using tinyurl method.